OpenFog Reference Architecture

 The OpenFog Consortium wishes to thank its members for their year-long effort to produce this document.
 Without this open architecture framework, there will be limited interoperability, reliability and security in fog computing, leading in slower adoption and limited functionality.

 Here are answers to the most frequently-asked questions to help you understand the OpenFog Reference Architecture.
 We also invite you to view the video discussion by the co-chairs of the OpenFog Architecture Workgroup.
 For those who wish to see the high-level overview, we invite you to read the 10-page executive summary of the full Reference Architecture and the short version of the 8 foundational pillars.
+Finally, in order to ensure we are all on the same page, we invite you to review the OpenFog Glossary of Terms.

 For more information about our work, or to discuss how your organization can participate, please contact us at firstname.lastname@example.org.